s10th24b/HJSNS/README.md

 HJ's Social Network Service

 ## What is this?
-This is the Social Network Service Application anyone can post their card with comment on.
+This is the Social Network Service Application anyone can post their card with comment on. :couplekiss:

 ## Big To-do List
 - [ ] Complete Activity Layout